arturbomtempo-dev/plann.er/README.md

 Before starting, you need to have the following tools installed on your machine: [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en).

-It’s also recommended to use a code editor like [VSCode](https://code.visualstudio.com/).
+It’s also recommended to use a code editor like [Visual Studio Code](https://code.visualstudio.com/).

 ### 🚀 How to Run the Application